run-ai/docs/cluster-installation/install-using-base-command-manager.md

 This article explains the steps required to install the Run:ai cluster on a DGX Kubernetes Cluster using NVIDIA [Base Command Manager (BCM)](https://docs.nvidia.com/base-command-manager/index.html){target=\_blank}.

-## Run:ai Installer
+## Run:ai installer

-The Run:ai Installer is an User Interface (UI) wizard that simplifies the deployment of Run:ai Cluster on DGX.
-The Run:ai installer can be installed via the BCM cluster wizard on cluster creation.
+The Run:ai installer is a wizard that simplifies the deployment of the Run:ai cluster on DGX.
+The Run:ai installer is installed via the BCM cluster wizard when the cluster is created.

 !!!
-Note For advanced configuration and custom deployment options, refer to the Install using Helm.
+Note For custom deployment options, check the [Install using Helm](./install-using-helm.md).

 ## Before installation

-There are a number of matters to consider prior to installing using the Run:ai Installer.
+Before installing the cluster using the Run:ai installer, consider:

-### Application secret key

-An **Application secret key** is required to connect the cluster to the Run:ai Platform, In order to get the Application secret key, a new cluster must be added.

-1. follow the [Adding a new cluster](../docs/cluster-installation/cluster-install.md) setup instructions, **Do not follow the Installation instructions**.
-2. Once cluster instructions are displayed, find the `controlPlane.clientSecret` flag in the displayed Helm command, copy and save its value.

-!!!
-Note For **DGX Bundle customers**, installing their first Run:ai cluster - The Application secret key will be provided by the Run:ai Support team.

 ### System and network requirements

-Before installing the Run:ai cluster on a DGX system using BCM, ensure that your System requirements and Network requirements meets the necessary prerequisites.
+Before installing the Run:ai cluster on a DGX system using BCM, ensure that your [System requirements](./system-requirements.md) and [Network requirements](./network-requirements.md) meets the necessary prerequisites.

-The BCM cluster wizard deploys essential [Software Requirements](../docs/cluster-installation/cluster-prerequisites.md#software-requirements), such as the [Kubernetes Ingress Controller](../docs/cluster-installation/cluster-prerequisites.md#kubernetes-ingress-controller), [NVIDIA GPU Operator](../docs/cluster-installation/cluster-prerequisites.md#nvidia-gpu-operator), and [Prometheus](../docs/cluster-installation/cluster-prerequisites.md#prometheus), as part of the Run:ai Installer deployment.
-Additional optional software requirements for [Distributed training](../docs/cluster-installation/cluster-prerequisites.md#distributed-training) and [Inference](../docs/cluster-installation/cluster-prerequisites.md#inference), requires manual setup.
+The BCM cluster wizard deploys essential [Software Requirements](./system-requirements.md#software-requirements), such as the [Kubernetes Ingress Controller](./system-requirements.md#kubernetes-ingress-controller), [NVIDIA GPU Operator](./system-requirements.md#nvidia-gpu-operator), and [Prometheus](./system-requirements.md#prometheus), as part of the Run:ai Installer deployment.
+Additional optional software requirements for [Distributed training](./system-requirements.md#distributed-training) and [Inference](./system-requirements.md#inference) requires manual setup.

 ### Tenant Name

 Your tenant name is predefined and supplied by Run:ai.
 Each customer is provided with a unique, dedicated URL in the format `<tenant-name>.run.ai` which includes the required tenant name.

+### Application secret key

+An application secret key is required to connect the cluster to the Run:ai Platform, In order to get the Application secret key, a new cluster must be added.

+1. Follow the [Adding a new cluster](./install-using-helm.md) setup instructions. **Do not follow the Installation instructions**.
+2. Once cluster instructions are displayed, find the `controlPlane.clientSecret` flag in the displayed Helm command, copy and save its value.

+!!!
+Note For **DGX Bundle customers**, installing their first Run:ai cluster - the Application secret key will be provided by the Run:ai support team.

 ### TLS certificate

-A TLS private and public keys for the cluster’s [Fully Qualified Domain Name (FQDN)](../docs/cluster-installation/cluster-prerequisites.md#fully-qualified-domain-name-fqdn) are required for HTTP access to the cluster
+A TLS private and public keys for the cluster’s [Fully Qualified Domain Name (FQDN)](./system-requirements.md#fully-qualified-domain-name-fqdn) are required for HTTP access to the cluster

 !!!
-Important TLS Certificate must be trusted, Self-signed certificates are not supported.
+Important TLS Certificate must be trusted.
+Self-signed certificates are not supported.

 ## Installation